Invega FDA Approval History

 Invega Sustenna is an extended-release injectable formulation of paliperidone administered once-monthly for the treatment of schizophrenia and schizoaffective disorder.

-Development History and FDA Approval Process for Invega
+Development Timeline for Invega

 |Apr 11, 2011|| Invega Approved as Treatment for Schizophrenia in Adolescents|